kratisto/docs/pages/public_cloud/public_cloud_databases/mongodb_18_cluster_sizing/guide.en-gb.md

 ## Objective

 To get you started with MongoDB on OVHcloud, the following page will show you how to determine the initial sizing for a MongoDB deployment, considering whether to opt for an Advanced or Production subscription on a public or private network.
 After deploying the cluster, we will provide guidelines on how to connect with Compass and then how to upscale and downscale an OVHcloud cluster.
-Additionally, we will cover MongoDB basics such as Design Patterns, indexing, and querying to help you  get started effectively with MongoDB.

 ## MongoDB Cluster Sizing